What is 1/3 of 100? A Deep Dive into Fractions and Their Applications

 - Rounding to three decimal places: 33.333

 The level of precision required depends on the context.
-For some applications, rounding to the nearest whole number (33) might suffice.
+On the flip side, for some applications, rounding to the nearest whole number (33) might suffice.
 For others, greater accuracy is essential.

 Real-World Applications: Where Fractions Matter